enricobottazzi/ZKverse/README.md

 `wget https://hermez.s3-eu-west-1.amazonaws.com/powersOfTau28_hez_final_11.ptau`

-It is a community-generated trusted setup. // what is the trusted setup and why are we downloading it?
+It is a community-generated trusted setup.
+A trusted setup is an algorithm that determines a protocol’s public parameters using information that must remain secret to ensure the protocol’s security.

 ### Generate the verification key